GaloisInc/crucible/doc/tutorial/tutorial.md

 Introduction
 ============

-The SAWScript language is a special-purpose programming language developed by Galois to help orchestrate and track the results of the large collection of proof tools necessary for analysis and verification of complex software artifacts.
+SAWScript is a special-purpose programming language developed by Galois to help orchestrate and track the results of the large collection of proof tools necessary for analysis and verification of complex software artifacts.

-The language adopts the functional paradigm, and largely follows the structure of many other functional languages, with some special features specifically targeted at the coordination of verification tasks.
+The language adopts the functional paradigm, and largely follows the structure of many other typed functional languages, with some special features specifically targeted at the coordination of verification and analysis tasks.

 This tutorial introduces the details of the language by walking through several examples, and showing how simple verification tasks